-High Point University (HPU) is pleased to support and award five prestigious Say Yes Scholarships with at least two of these being First Generation Scholarships to Guilford County School students living in High Point, North Carolina.
+High Point University (HPU) is pleased to partner with shift_ed to support up to five students in the Guilford County Schools with full tuition, fee, and book scholarships.
+At least two of these scholarships are reserved for First Generation students living in High Point, North Carolina.
 This scholarship opportunity is expected to be highly competitive and will include full tuition, fees and books during the academic year.
 Students are highly encouraged to live on campus and state and federal need based assistance will be explored, after filing a FAFSA to help cover these costs.
 Scholarships will be adjusted to not exceed full tuition, fees and books for those living off campus.
 The awards will be renewable for an additional three years provided that all academic renewal requirements are met and a clear social record is maintained.
 Household family income must be $75,000 or less to qualify for the full tuition award.

-High Point University will also award at least five Choice Scholarships through Say Yes that are valued at $5,000 per year for 4 years to qualifying students from Guilford County attending a Guilford County public high school whose family incomes are above $75,000.
+High Point University will also award up to five Choice Scholarships through shift_ed that are valued at up to $3,500 per year for 4 years to qualifying students.
 The awards will be renewable provided that all academic renewable provided that all academic renewal requirements are met and a clear social record is maintained.

-As a part of the application process, on or before February 15th applicants will be required complete the online application for admission to High Point University and the Say Yes to Guilford/First Generation Scholarship application below.
+As a part of the application process, on or before February 15th applicants will be required complete the online application for admission to High Point University and complete the Diversity Opportunity and Bonner Leader application below.
 In addition, applicants must:

-- Demonstrate financial need as defined by FAFSA (Free Applications For Federal Student Aid www.fafsa.ed.gov) and file your FAFSA beginning January 1st and no later than February 15th;
+- Demonstrate financial need as defined by FAFSA (Free Applications For Federal Student Aid studentaid.gov/fafsa) and file your FAFSA beginning October 1st and no later than February 15th;

 - Have a minimum cumulative grade point average of 3.00 from their high school courses;